cetio/lmd/README.md

 # LMD

-D library for interfacing with LLM APIs.
-Connect to OpenAI, LMStudio, or any OpenAI-compatible endpoint through:
+Library for interacting/managing language models, particularly locally, with native structures for D. Connect to OpenAI, LMStudio, or any OpenAI-compatible endpoint through:
 - `/v1/chat/completions`
 - `/v1/embeddings`
 - `/v1/models`